lede701/Credal.Net/README.md

 Please check out the console demo to see a more detailed example.

 ## Updates
+### 0.0.7
+- Adding better error response information.
+- Fixed bug not using time provider in newer .net versions

 ### 0.0.6
 - Reorginized the result and model namepsace.